jacksonsouza/fraction-calc/README.md

 + **Install**
     + `chmod +x init.sh`
     + `./init.sh`
-       + The script may ask for your password - `npm link` must be run as root.
+       + The script may ask for your password - the included command `npm link` must be run as root.
     + `set -f`
-       + Please advise that `set -f` must be run (included in the installation script) in order to allow `*` multiplication operator to function properly - otherwise you must use `x` for multiplication.
+       + Please advise that `set -f` must be run in order to allow `*` multiplication operator to function properly - otherwise you must use `x` for multiplication.
 + **Run** `calc {fraction} {operator} {fraction}`
 + **Tests**
     + `npm test` for entire suite